anayanapalli/anayanapalli.github.io/src/content/posts/thoughts-on-tenure.md

 You have to look for the feedback.

-## Tenure measures time.
-Experience measures feedback.

-Perhaps that is the simplest way I can summarize the whole idea.

-**Tenure measures elapsed time.**

-**Experience measures accumulated feedback.**

-And the relationship between the two depends on the system.

-A fast-moving environment can generate many feedback cycles in a short period.

-A slow-moving environment may require years.

-A small technical system can produce rapid feedback.

-A massive transformation can take a decade.

-An engineer can learn through relatively short technical cycles.

-A manager needs longer cycles to understand the consequences of decisions about people and organizations.

-A director, executive, or founder may need even longer horizons to see the effects of the systems they create.

-So when I look at a résumé, I don't want to count the years first.

-I want to understand the loops.

-**What did this person decide?**

-**What happened?**

-**What did they learn?**

-**And what did they do differently the next time?**

-Because ultimately, that is what experience really is.

 > **The résumé tells you where someone has been.**
 > **The feedback cycles tell you what they may have learned.**